edtbl76/DesignPatterns/docs/Adapter.md

 type object that takes the output of one object and transforms it into an input that the other object can understand.

+### CONS
+The only major cons are the added complexity to your system.
+- While it takes more time and effort, sometimes rewriting code to provide a uniform set of interfaces is a better decision.

 ## Implementation Details

 ### OBJECT ADAPTERS